Client loyalty

 Investors consider switching from robo to advisor

 The financial industry's perception of new technologies often dictates that advancement could undermine the future prospects for many industry-specific jobs, including financial advisors.
-However, a new Vanguard study1 signals quite a different future than one where digital advice supersedes the traditional advisor.
+However, the aforementioned Vanguard study1 signals quite a different future than one where digital advice supersedes the traditional advisor.

 While human-advised investors remain fiercely loyal, digitally advised clients tend not to share that same sense of allegiance with their digital platforms.
 The study digs deeper into this disparity, but at the core, human advisors provide an irreplaceable personal connection that digital advice cannot match.